Sikh History Day Hero

 Winners from these regional contests will advance to the statewide Sikh History Day finals.
 Since Sikh History Day adheres to the National History Day requirements and specifications, Sikh History Day participants can seamlessly submit their projects to county-level and state-level National History Day competitions, taking their work to even greater heights.

+Need inspiration?
 Not sure where to start?
-Click here for topic ideas and resources to kickstart your research journey!
+Click below for topic ideas and resources to kickstart your research journey!

 A visual representation of your research and interpretation of your topic's significance in history.

-- The analysis and interpretation of your topic must be clear and evident to the viewer.
+• • Analysis and interpretation must be clear to the viewer

 Reflect your ability to use audiovisual equipment to communicate your topic's significance.